sudar/arduino-extra-cores/README.md

 -------------------------------------

 If you want to add support for more microcontrollers, then follow [this guide](http://hardwarefun.com/tutorials/use-arduino-code-in-non-arduino-avr-microcontroller), where I explain how to add support for more microcontrollers.

+If you want to program these micro controllers using Arduino as an ISP programmer, then follow [this guide](http://hardwarefun.com/tutorials/use-arduino-as-an-isp-programmer-to-program-non-arduino-avr-microcontrollers).

 Contribution
 -------------